saveitforparts/Travler-Pro-Rotor/README.md

 The baseplate of the Winegard Trav'ler is marked with arrows and the word "BACK" at the 0/360-degree position (North).
 Typically I place my dish so that these arrows are aligned with true North.
 If using the dish as a portable unit, not bolted to a roof or vehicle, make sure to secure the base so that the dish cannot wiggle or fall over.
 If the stow command / feature is used, North / "Back" is the position at which the dish will "faceplant" onto the ground/roof.
+(stow position can be manually changed in the nvs menu).

 **Setting up rotor in Gpredict**

-In Gpredict's rotor settings, you will want to create a new rotor at 127.0.0.1:4533, with 0->180->360 mode, minimum elevation of 15 and maximum elevation of 90.
+In Gpredict's rotor settings, you will want to create a new rotor at 127.0.0.1:4533, with 0->180->360 mode, minimum elevation of 0 and maximum elevation of 90.

 **Example setup and use procedure**